BarisAlbayrakIEEE/GeneticLaminate/README.md

 - Data parallelism: Contiguous arrays (e.g. `elites_array[]`, `crossovers_array[]`)
 - Task parallelism: Thread-safe queues (e.g. `elites_queue`, `crossovers_queue`)

-# 5. The Concurrency
+#5.
+The Concurrency

 Let's recall the flowchart of the genetic solution:
-1. **Generation:** Generate a new population as the initial elite population
+1. Generation: Generate a new population as the initial elite population
-2. **Crossover:** Perform crossover on the existing elite generation
+2. Crossover: Perform crossover on the existing elite generation
-3. **Mutation:** Mutate the crossovers
+3. Mutation: Mutate the crossovers
-4. **Measure:** Measure the fitness rates for the mutations
+4. Measure: Measure the fitness rates for the mutations
-5. **Selection:** Obtain the new elites from the mutations based on the fitness rates
+5. Selection: Obtain the new elites from the mutations based on the fitness rates
-6. **Inspection:** If local maxima failure is detected, go to Step 1, otherwise go to Step 2
+6. Inspection: If maxima is detected goto Step 1, otherwise goto Step 2

-Below are the required software operations for such a flowchart:
-- Traversal within linear contiguous data structures (i.e. array or vector),
-- Core CPU operations such as bit shifting, masking, etc.
-- Fundamental mathematical operations such as addition or multiplication
-- Array copy
-- **No branches(!)**

-The above operations are executed effectively by modern computers.
-This is an important point when it comes to concurrency.

-Let's inspect the flowchart in more detail.
-Step 1 is the initialization step.
-Step 6 inspects the status and involves Step 0 into the GA conditionally.
-Steps 2, 3, 4, and 5 are the fundamental operations of the GAs.
-Steps 2, 3, and 4 can be executed as long as the required data exist.
-For example, Step 3 can perform mutations as long as there exist crossover genes.
-Hence, these three steps can be executed asynchronously.
-However, Step 5 refers to a sorting algorithm.
-This step can only be processed after Step 4 finishes, unless a special data structure (e.g. a binary tree) is used.
-The asynchronous solution with a tree is not efficient mainly because:
-- The sorting algorithms deploy the parallelism efficiently (e.g. quick sort),
-- The fine-grained synchronization is limited for the tree data structures.

-Thus, Step 5 needs to be synchronized with Step 4.

-Depending on how Steps 2, 3, and 4 are accomplished, we can have two approaches to perform the flowchart concurrently:
+We can have two approaches in case of the concurrency:
 - Data parallelism: Synchronous execution
 - Task parallelism: Asynchronous execution with producer-consumer strategy

-**Task Parallelism**
-The thread-safe containers (i.e. thread_safe_queue) store the populations/generations.
-Each step consumes genes from a queue and produces new genes for another one.
-For example, a thread corresponding to Step 2 would consume elite genes (*if exist*) from the elite population queue, produce crossover genes and push them into the crossover population queue.
-Asynchronously, another thread corresponding to Step 3 would consume a crossover gene (*if exists*) from the crossover population queue, produce a mutation gene and push it into the mutation population queue.

-The producer-consumer strategy is a reader and writer combination which **requires a synchronization** between the threads.
-This can be accomplished by lock-based (i.e. `boost::thread_safe_queue`) or lock-free (i.e. atomic) containers.
-However, **either of the two provides wait-free execution**.
-As specified above, the genetic functions execute in a short time such that thread synchronization would affect the total runtime significantly.

 **Data Parallelism**
+The data parallelism corresponds to a **population-wise** strategy.
+In other words, the algorithm is designed considering the populations (e.g. elites or crossovers).
+Each process operates on the populations parallely instead of the individual genes.

 The synchronization is ensured by executing the flowchart sequentially.
-Each step spawns a number of parallel threads to process the genes in the related array and update the pre-allocated array of the next step.
+Each step spawns a number of parallel threads which process the genes from the array of the previous step and update the genes from the array of the next step.
 For example, each thread spawned in Step 3 reads a number of crossover genes from the crossover array and updates the mutation array with the mutations of those crossover genes.
+Executing each step sequentially, the solution **does not need any synchronization primitive (e.g. locks or atomics)**.
+The whole parallel capacity of the platform can be utilized efficiently.

-The genes/data have a constant size and are stored in constant size arrays.
+The genes/data have a constant size and is stored in constant size arrays.
-Additionally, as specified above, the functions in the flowchart have no branches, following the same pattern for all data.
+Additionally, the operations in the flowchart have no branches so that the same pattern is followed for all data.
-Having the same fundamental operations on the integral data, we can say that all threads executing a function would yield in **approximately the same time**.
+Having **the same fundamental operations on the integral data**, we can say that all threads executing a function would yield in **approximately the same time**.

-**So, data parallelism uses the resources effectively without leading inert threads.**
+**So, the resources are used effectively without leading inert processors/threads.**

 At this point, it's worth to discuss about the time complexity analysis.
-Assuming the existence of sufficient processors for parallel execution, below are the time complexities for each step of the GA:
+**Assuming the existence of sufficient processors for parallel execution**, below are the time complexities for each step of the GA:
 1. Generation: O(1)
 2. Crossover: O(1)
 3. Mutation: O(1)
-4. Measurement: O(1)
+4. Measurement: O(NP)
-5. Selection (i.e. sort): O(NC) where NC = NE ^ 2
+5. Selection (i.e. sort): O(NC) where NC = NE²
-6. Inspection (i.e. max element): O(logNC) ~ 0(NE) where NC = NE ^ 2
+6. Inspection (i.e. max element): O(logNC) ~ O(NE) where NC = NE²

+The complexities for the first 3 steps are obvious.
+The Measurement process composes the calculation of the ABD matrix, which is reduced to the ply-wise summation of the cache arrays: A_cache and D_cache.
+The complexity O(NP) can further be improved as O(1) by increasing the parallelism if more processor support is available.
-See the documentations of TODO and TODO functions for a detailed discussion about the selection and inspection.
+See the documentations of `max_element_no_recursion__h` and `sort_indexs_by_max_element_no_recursion__h` functions for the complexities of the selection and inspection.

+The obvious conclusion the above complexities point is that the selection step (Step 5) dominates the flow.
+In other words, the complexity of one cycle of the GA is approximately O(NC) ~ O(NE²), which is **parabolic** in terms of the elite population size.
+This is the main problem with data parallelism.
+The solution is obvious: Improve the selection (i.e. sort) algorithm.
+See the documentations of `sort_indexs_by_max_element_no_recursion__h` function for this issue.

+**Task Parallelism**
-On the other hand, data parallelism comes with a thread scheduling problem.
+In contrast to the data parallelism, the task parallelism corresponds to a **gene-wise** strategy.
-The GA constantly loops through the 5 steps, and each step would request a large number of threads from the processor.
-However, thread scheduling comes with a cost.
-Even worse, the processor can be busy yielding an over-subscription problem.
+In other words, the algorithm is designed considering the genes (e.g. elite or crossover).
+Each process operates on the individual genes (or pairs) instead of the populations.

+The thread-safe containers (i.e. thread_safe_queue) store the populations/generations.
+Each step **consumes** genes from a queue and **produces** new genes for another one.
+For example, a thread corresponding to Step 2 would consume two elite genes (if exist) from the elite population queue, produce a crossover gene and push it into the crossover population queue.
+Asynchronously, another thread corresponding to Step 3 would consume a crossover gene (if exists) from the crossover population queue, mutate the gene and push it into the mutation population queue.

+The producer-consumer strategy is a reader and writer combination which requires a **synchronization** between the threads.
+This can be accomplished by lock-based (i.e. mutex) or lock-free (i.e. atomic) containers.
+However, **either of the two provides wait-free execution**.
+As the complexities show, the genetic functions execute in a short time such that thread synchronization would affect the total runtime significantly.
+**This is the 1st problem with the solution based on task parallelism.**

+**The 2nd problem** is about the selection step.
+The selection process is actually a sort algorithm, which by its nature, requires that the related data (i.e. the mutations and the unsorted fitness rates) should be prepared prior to the execution.
+**In other words, the sort operation cannot be performed asynchronously, and the previous 4 steps are serialized with this operation.**

+A solution to this problem is to modify the selection logic.
+In case of data parallelism, the selection operates on the mutation population by sorting the fitness rates in a descending order and taking the first NE elements from the mutation population based on this sorted fitness rate.
+In case of task parallelism, the selection would operate like a maximum algorithm:
+- Cache the current maximum fitness rate,
+- Select a mutation gene if its fitness rate is higher than the current maximum,
+- Update the maximum fitness rate.

+This algorithm can be executed asynchronously with the other steps of the GA.
+However, this solution would not generate diversity among the elites as *many good genes* would be elected due to this maximum strategy.
+The *only the best genes* strategy can be relaxed by replacing the maximum requirement with some percent of the maximum (e.g. 95%).
+This approach performs well out of the local/global maxima.
+Around the critical regions, on the other hand, most of the genes (maybe all!) would fail to pass the limitation (i.e. 95%) which means that the selection fails to feed the elite population container.
+In such cases (genes less than 95%), the selection would generate random genes in order to keep the processors hot working on the elite population container.

+Another problem with task parallelism is about the crossover operation.
+In case of data parallelism, an elite gene can be combined with all the other elites which allows us to have **polygamy** in the crossover operation.
+**This will increase the genetic diversity among the crossover population.**
+However, in case of task parallelism, two elite genes are consumed asynchronously before other elites arrive in the elite population container.

+In summary, the task parallelism has the following problems:
+1. The shared data needs to be synchronized (i.e. mutex or atomic).
+2. The population is dominated by random genes around the local/global maxima.
+3. The elite genes in the population may belong to different local/global maxima.
+4. The crossover operation cannot be implemented to support polygamy.

+As stated before, I am not an expert on GAs.
+However, in my opinion, the task parallelism is not appropriate in case of the GAs unless the problem can find solutions to the last three of the problems above.
+**Hence, I selected the data parallelism in my solution.**